Category: Analyses

 Harvard President Drew Faust gave a ringing endorsement of free speech in her recent 2017 commencement address.
 There was, however, one passage where Faust chose to focus on the price of Harvard’s commitment to free speech, arguing that it “is paid disproportionately by” those students who don’t fit the traditional profile of being “white, male,…

-• Historical Patterns Suggest Trump Will Probably Win a Second Term in 2020
+• Historical Patterns Suggest Trump Will Probably Win a Second Term

-Historical Patterns Suggest Trump Will Probably Win a Second Term in 2020
+Historical Patterns Suggest Trump Will Probably Win a Second Term

 6/30/2020 Update: I have been bullish about Trump’s prospects from 2016, through the midterms, his impeachment, and even through the COVID-19 outbreak.
 In the early stages of the pandemic, Trump’s approval ticked up.
 And indeed, even today Trump continues to receive high marks for his handling of the economy, despite many Americans being out of…